thefpsninja/my-kks-theme/README.md

 Create a page that will be your `Homepage` and choose the template `Homepage Layout`.<br>
 Then do the same with your `Blogpage` and choose the template `Blogpage Layout`.

+PS.
+This theme has support for "Contact Form 7" And have custom styling for it!.

+Hope you will enjoy the Theme!